PetarVujetic/node-social-media/README.md

 It uses a mongodb database connected in the clouds.
 The authentication is implemented with a JSON Web Token (jwt).

+**Before you start**
+Read the important commands and contact project leader for a .env file, without it you will not be able to use the cloud mongodb or a jwt.

+**Important commands**
+Before you run the project use the command to install node_modules: __npm install__
+To run the project on dev use the command: __npm run dev__
+Command for deployment: __npm start__

  # Routes:
  __VerifyToken__ - every route that requires information of a logged in User must containt this script in the route (eg. "router.get('/me', VerifyToken, ...")
 ### '/auth' AuthController